pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

 A system install is not fully supported in this release.

-Otherwise, if you wish to install z88dk and merge it with your default system environment, then edit 'z88dk/Makefile' and set your preferred destination position (default is /usr/local), then type: `make install` or alternatively on systems where /bin/sh is actually dash (eg Ubuntu) `make SHELL=/bin/bash install` (you still should add the two environment variables in the system settings).
+Otherwise, if you wish to install z88dk and merge it with your default system environment, then edit 'z88dk/Makefile' and set your preferred destination position (default is /usr/local), then type: `make install` or alternatively on systems where /bin/sh is actually dash (eg Ubuntu) `make SHELL=/bin/bash install`.
 ## MacOS X

 The MacOS X build contains prebuilt binaries to simplify installation.
 Download the latest package and unzip to a directory:T